koor-tech/handbook-redux/docs/employees/performance.md

 At Koor Technologies, Inc., performance feedback is a continuous process.
 We give feedback (especially negative) as soon as possible.
 Most feedback will happen during 1:1 meetings, if not sooner.
 We evaluate and update compensation decisions yearly, shortly after the anniversary of a team member's start date.

+### Giving a manager feedback

+Any one-on-one meeting is a good opportunity to give feedback to your manager.
+It could be about ideas for improving business operations, or it might be about an individual experience that you enjoyed or wish had been handled differently.
+Everyone can improve by hearing feedback and making adjustments.
+Your manager should listen to your ideas and try to see the merit in what you are saying.

+If you feel uncomfortable giving your manager direct feedback about a particular topic, talk to your manager's manager, and ask to remain anonymous.

 ## Performance reviews

 Starting in June 2023, we are beginning a team member review cycle to provide feedback on job performance and career growth.
 Some important context: